Charles Mangin: After the war

-Mangin's monument was destroyed on 16 June 1940, two days after German troops had entered Paris.
+Mangin's monument was destroyed on 16 June 1940, two days after German troops occupied Paris during World War Two.
 During his tour of Paris, Adolf Hitler visited Napoleon's tomb, and the statue, being a reminder of Mangin's machinations in the Rhineland, was one of two he ordered destroyed.
 The other was of Edith Cavell.
-Mangin had guarded the Rhineland in 1920 with Senegalese troops and, supposedly "every German 'knew' that he ordered German mayors to provide brothels for his soldiers, and when the mayors protested at 'providing German women for Senegalese', Mangin was alleged to have replied, 'German women are none too good for my Senegalese'".
 A German demolition squad dynamited his statue and most of the bronze was later melted down.
 In 1957 a new statue was erected on the nearby Avenue de Breteuil.

 Family life

 When Mangin returned from the Merchant mission, he met Madeleine Jagerschmidt, the daughter of a banker.
 They became engaged just 10 days later and were married in May 1900.
 However, a year later, his wife died while giving birth to a stillborn child.
 He was very badly affected, and during the next three years would not respond to anything other than the letters of Madeleine's mother.

 In January 1905, Mangin requested an introduction to discuss Tonkin with the nationalist activist and former minister, Godefroy Cavaignac.
-This was arranged through Marie Georges Humbert, the professor of mathematics at the École Polytechnique, and married to his deceased wife's sister, Marie Jagerschmidt.
+This was arranged through Marie Georges Humbert, a professor of mathematics at the École Polytechnique the husband of his deceased wife's sister, Marie Jagerschmidt.
 She gave private lessons to Cavaignac's daughter Antoinette.
 Following the interview, Cavaignac regularly invited Mangin to dine at his house where his 25-year-old daughter Antoinette was living.
 Whilst Mangin was impressed by Antoinette's intelligence, he in turn impressed her with accounts of his exploits in the colonies.
 In June 1905, Mangin proposed and the couple were married on July 31, 1905.

 They had eight children together including Stanislas Mangin, a resistance fighter during the Second World War.